 Nursing (cooperative degree programme)

-This cooperative degree programme in Nursing delivers an academic higher education alongside comprehensive vocational training in either healthcare and nursing or healthcare and paediatric nursing.
+This cooperative degree programme in Nursing delivers a double qualification: an academic degree and comprehensive vocational training for a professional licence in nursing.
 The theoretical course trains students in scientific, psychosocial and ethical aspects of nursing alongside fundamental competencies in nursing research and process management.
+Additionally, students learn both the theory and practice of patient-oriented nursing care.

 Please note that turning on the video will result in the transmission of data to the third-party provider.